dheerajoruganty/mcp-gateway-registry/README.md

 ```

 > **Note on Agent-to-Agent Communication:** AI Agents discover other AI Agents through the unified Agent Registry and communicate with them **directly** (peer-to-peer) without routing through the MCP Gateway.
 The Registry handles discovery, authentication, and access control, while agents maintain direct connections for efficient, low-latency communication.

+## Unified Agent & Server Registry

+This platform serves as a comprehensive, unified registry supporting:

+- ✅ **MCP Server Registration & Discovery** – Register, discover, and manage access to MCP servers
+- ✅ **AI Agent Registration & Discovery** – Register agents and enable them to discover other agents
+- ✅ **Agent-to-Agent (A2A) Communication** – Direct agent-to-agent communication patterns using the A2A protocol
+- ✅ **Multi-Protocol Support** – Support for various agent communication protocols and patterns
+- ✅ **Unified Governance** – Single policy and access control system for both agents and servers
+- ✅ **Cross-Protocol Agent Discovery** – Agents can discover each other regardless of implementation
+- ✅ **Integrated External Registries** – Connect with Anthropic's MCP Registry and other external sources
+- ✅ **Agent Cards & Metadata** – Rich metadata for agent capabilities, skills, and authentication schemes

+Key distinction: **Unlike separate point solutions, this unified registry eliminates the need to maintain separate MCP server and agent systems**, providing a single control plane for agent orchestration, MCP server access, and agent-to-agent communication.

 ## MCP Servers & Agents Registry